PurwadhikaDev/AlphaGroup_JC_DS_FT_BDG_05_FinalProject/README.md

 | Order Delivered Customer Date | Align missing values with the estimated delivery date |

 ## 5. Analysis

+Here is the outline of the analysis :

 ### **5.1.
 Business Performance Analysis**
 - Total Profit & Revenue Trends